whrocean7/DSCI551-SP24-Project/RateMyBeer_final/readme.txt

+First,
+RateMyBeer.py is backend file of flask config.txt is the configuration information of database connection static folder contains .css file and .js files for frontend templates folder contains .html files for frontend data preparation.sql is for inserting data for test

-If you want to use this RateMyBeer.py make sure you installed pymysql, json, flask related packages with pip
+If you want to use this RateMyBeer.py, first install these libraries pip install Flask pip install flask_cors pip install pymysql

-this backend service will run on http://localhost:8090/ so make sure the 8090 port is available
+this backend service will run on http://localhost:8091/ so make sure the 8091 port is available

-download the data from link provided by Xintong, it's a cvs file and you should import them into
-database: dsci551 table:beer
-I used DataGrip from JetBrains, you may use other database management software like navicat, they all support such fuction
-user: root and password should be you own password, you may make little modification there

-and I tested all 4 functions with postman, they all worked well for me, so Let me know if there's a problem
+to implement the project, 3 steps are needed

+1. data preparation
+create database using data and command in .sql file

+2. config data connection in config.txt
+config data connection information in config.txt in this form [database name] host=localhost user=root password=your password database=database name

+3. run the project with command export FLASK_APP=RateMyBeer.py export FLASK_RUN_PORT=8091 export FLASK_DEBUG=1
+flask run --port=8091 --debug